kevinolega/callcentertrainingtips/_posts/2018-07-11-call-simulation.md

 **Verify the customer**.

-May I have your name address last four digits of your social please.
+May I have your name address last four digits of your social , please.
 Just to make sure I have the right account may I have your insert required information.

 **Hold procedure. **

 May I place you on hold for two minutes?
-I just need to double check some information related to (their specific question)
+I just need to double-check some information related to (their specific question)

 **Thank the customer for complying. **